CleverTap Query Language

 Query With Did All Block

-To segment users who performed ALL of the specified action(s) within the given range.
+This is used to segment users who performed ALL of the specified action(s) within the given range as shown below:

 {